SUBSCRIBE TO INSIDE THE MUSE STUDIO

 How to join the fun Inside the Muse Studio

 Prior to each event, Muse will send out the confirmation date and time to subscribers.
-For example, a video may become available to watch at 7pm on a particular date, and then at 8pm that same evening, the live talkback would occur.SUBSCRIBE TO INSIDE THE MUSE STUDIO Read the story at Dayton Daily News
+For example, a video may become available to watch beginning on the morning of the scheduled particular date, and then at 8pm that same evening, the live talkback would occur.SUBSCRIBE TO INSIDE THE MUSE STUDIO Read the story at Dayton Daily News

 Frequently Asked Questions